ga-wdi-lessons/css-flexbox/readme.md

 ![flexbox diagram](img/flexbox-diagram.jpg)

-When you declare `display: flex` on a container, it becomes a **flex container**.
+When you declare `display: flex` in a CSS rule, whatever is targeted by that rule becomes a **flex container**.

-Flexbox is distinctly different from the methods described above in that the arrangement of elements is managed by the **parent** container.
-The child of a **flex container** is called a **flex item**.
-By default, a flex item does not require any specific styling but item specific properties can be set which we will come to later.
+The flexbox approach differs from the methods described above in that the arrangement of elements is managed by the **parent** container.
+The child of a **flex container** is called a **flex-items**.
+We can change the way flex-items display by setting item-specific properties that will come later in the lesson.

-After the display property, the most important flexbox property to understand is `flex-direction`.
-It is very important to remember that the flex direction sets **the flex containers main-axis direction**.
-All other flex related properties are formally defined in terms of the main axis.
+After the `display` property, the most important flexbox property to understand is `flex-direction`.
+It is very important to remember that the `flex-direction` orients **flex container's main-axis**.
+The main access can set to run vertically or horizontally depending on the value of `flex-direction`.
+All other flex-related properties are defined in terms of the main axis.

-First, you use `flex-direction` to indicate whether you want the items in the container -- the **flex items** -- to "read" left-to-right (`row`), right-to-left (`row-reverse`), top-to-bottom (`column`), **or** bottom-to-top (`column-reverse`).
+First, use `flex-direction` to indicate whether you want the `flex-items` in the container to "read" left-to-right (`row`), right-to-left (`row-reverse`), top-to-bottom (`column`), **or** bottom-to-top (`column-reverse`).

 | flex-direction | main-axis start |
 |----------------|-----------------|